 In the wrists with pre-existing deformity (Fig. 3-B) the adverse effects were not so apparent.
 One wrist in fourteen was improved, but there was progression of deformity in three others.
 The mean loss of total range in this group was only eight degrees, which is probably not a significant figure, but does indicate that wrist motion was not increased.

-In the comparison group the mean extension range was thirty-two degrees initially and at final evaluation of twentyseven degrees - a mean loss of extension of five degrees with a mean loss of total range of only seven degrees.
+In the comparison group the

+mean extension range was thirtyseven degrees-a mean loss of extension of five degrees with a mean loss of total range of only seven degrees.

 Metacarpophalangeal Joint: